Merced County is located in the heart of the San Joaquin Valley (also known as the Central Valley) of California.

 Reservoirs were constructed to control flooding, and to provide water during the dry season through an extensive irrigation system.
 Over 80 percent of land in the county continues to be classified “farmland” to the present time.

-The City of Merced is still the county seat and is the largest of six incorporated cities, which include Atwater, Dos Palos, Gustine, Livingston, and Los Banos.
-There are also eleven urban, unincorporated communities, including Castle, Delhi, Franklin/Beachwood, Fox Hills, Hilmar, Le Grand, Planada, Santa Nella, University Community, Villages of Laguna San Luis, and Winton.
+The City of Merced is still the county seat and is the largest of six incorporated cities, which also include Atwater, Dos Palos, Gustine, Livingston, and Los Banos.
+There are also eleven urban, unincorporated communities, including Castle, Delhi, Franklin/Beachwood, Fox Hills, Hilmar, Le Grand, Planada, Santa Nella, Snelling, University Community, Villages of Laguna San Luis, and Winton.

 With an exceptional central location in the state, coupled with train, bus, and air services, county residents are only two hours from San Francisco, Monterey, Lake Tahoe and Yosemite National Park.
 The community is served by Amtrak rail passenger service; by four airports (Merced Regional Airport, Castle Airport, Gustine Airport and Los Banos Municipal Airport); by The Bus, which provides local service in Merced as well as connecting service between most cities in Merced County; CatTracks, which is operated by the University of California, Merced; YARTS, which is the Yosemite Area Regional Transportation System connecting Merced with Yosemite National Park; and Greyhound buses.
 Residents and visitors to Merced County enjoy a variety of recreational activities including the historic Castle Air Museum as well as lakes, reservoirs and wildlife wetlands.